globocom/megadraft/docs/overview.md

 ### Custom Sidebar

-You can provide your custom sidebar passing sidebarRendererFn prop
+You can provide your custom sidebar passing sidebarRendererFn prop.
+Notice: we plan to rename this property to just `Sidebar` in future versions.

 ```js
 import React from "react";